Zaggy1024/LC_OpenBodyCams/README.md

 - `RenderDistance`: The far clip plane of the camera.
 - `Framerate`: The number of frames to render per second.
 The default setting renders at the game's framerate and has the least impact on performance.
 - `NightVisionBrightness`: A multiplier for the brightness and range of the night vision light.
 A value of 1 matches the vision of the player being viewed.
+- `EnableCamera`: When this is enabled, the screen will be powered off.
+This can be changed in-game with LethalConfig or any similar mod.

 ## Miscellaneous
 - `DisableInternalShipCamera`: Disables the camera at the front of the ship facing towards the center.
 This may improve performance inside the ship slightly.